Code-Institute-Submissions/outerzone/README.md

 ---
 ## Introduction
 A website for record label, Outer Zone, in order to showcases the label's artists and build a community of fans.
 Users are able to find out more about the artists, their releases and upcoming gigs.
-Those who register can buy records and merchandise, rate their purchases and speak with fellow fans through the Outer Zone Forum.
+All users are able to purchase products and, those who register with the site can save their delivery details for later purchases and see a record of previous orders.

 ---
 ## User Experience